On this page

 Your customer needs to install and authorize your integration in their Okta org so that Okta can accept the access token request.
 See Add an API Service Integration (opens new window) for customer tenant Admin Console instructions.
 After installing your integration, the customer obtains their client credentials and passes them to your app.
 The customer's app instance can now make an access token request to Okta.
 See Request for access token.

-You set the resource and action scopes allowed for the access token when you register your API service integration through the OIN Manager.
+You set the resource and action scopes allowed for the access token when you register your API service integration through the OIN Wizard.
 The token request must contain allowed scopes for your API service integration.
 See Scope selection.

 Build your API service integration